juliushaertl/nextcloud-docker-dev/README.md

 Useful commands:

 ```
 docker-compose exec ldap ldapsearch -H 'ldap://localhost' -D "cn=admin,dc=planetexpress,dc=com" -w admin -b "dc=planetexpress,dc=com" "(&(objectclass=inetOrgPerson)(description=*use*))"
 ```

 ## Collabora

 - Make sure to have the collabora hostname setup in your /etc/hosts file: `127.0.0.1 collabora.local`
+- Automatically enable for one of your containers (e.g. the main nextcloud one):
+	- Run `./scripts/enable-collabora nextcloud`
+- Manual setup
 	- Start the Collabora Online server in addition to your other containers `docker-compose up -d collabora`
 	- Make sure you have the richdocuments app cloned to your apps-extra directory and built the frontend code of the app with `npm ci && npm run build`
-- Enable the app and configure `collabora.local` in the Collabora settings inside of Nextcloud or run `./scripts/enable-collabora`
+	- Enable the app and configure `collabora.local` in the Collabora settings inside of Nextcloud

+## ONLYOFFICE

+- Make sure to have the collabora hostname setup in your /etc/hosts file: `127.0.0.1 onlyoffice.local`
+- Automatically enable for one of your containers (e.g. the main nextcloud one):
+	- Run `./scripts/enable-onlyoffice nextcloud`
+- Manual setup
+	- Start the ONLYOFFICE server in addition to your other containers `docker-compose up -d onlyoffice`
+	- Clone https://github.com/ONLYOFFICE/onlyoffice-nextcloud into your apps directory
+	- Enable the app and configure `onlyoffice.local` in the ONLYOFFICE settings inside of Nextcloud

 ## Antivirus